DaniCCodes/LocalLikFCM_USprcpExtremes/SimulationStudy/README.md

 ## Daniela Castro-Camilo and Raphael Huser

-We provide the R codes to reproduce the simulation study.
+We provide the R code needed to reproduce the simulation study.
 All results are obtained using R and the packages "mvtnorm", "fields", "numDeriv", "condMVNorm", "Matrix", "matrixcalc", "parallel", "plot3D", and "fda" all available on CRAN.
-Main codes (with example usage) are denoted by [main].
+Main code (with example usage) are denoted by [main].
 We also provide a docker image to run the example usage in each main code.

 ### To fit the model